osu-cass/working-waterfronts-mobile/source/index.rst

 		:lines: 5-24

 	.. note::
-		This code will not be displayed untill file names are cleaned up.
+		This code will not be displayed until file names are cleaned up.

 Locations:
 ++++++++++